Working With Your Period | Respect QLD

 Here are some helpful tips to avoid clients noticing:

-• When the client removes his penis from you, put your hand over the condom with tissue and remove it quickly.
-With the tissue (or wet wipes), you can wipe around his penis and balls in case they leak out.
+- When the client removes the penetrating body part, put your hand over the condom with tissue and remove it quickly.
+With the tissue (or wet wipes), you can wipe the client and yourself.

 Oh no!
 The client knows!

-For some clients, it is a turn-off to find out that you are working on your period and they will freak out at the sight of blood. .
-Some clients can feel the sponge inside you and others will think it’s your cervix wall.
+For some clients, it is a turn-off to find out that you are working on your period and they might freak out at the sight of it.
+Some clients can feel the sponge inside you and others will think it’s your cervix.

-If the clients seems bothered try apologising and pretending that you didn’t realise by saying:
+If the clients seems bothered, you could try pretending that you didn’t realise (if you want to) by saying:

 Questions, answers and other information